jdelic/filter-rspamd/README.md

 # filter-rspamd

+## Fork notice

+This is a proof-of-concept fork of [poolpOrg/filter-rspamd](https://github.com/poolpOrg/filter-rspamd) to show off a port to my [opensmtpd-filters-go](https://github.com/jdelic/opensmtpd-filters-go) library.

 ## Description
 This filter implements the Rspamd protocol and allows OpenSMTPD to request an Rspamd analysis of an SMTP transaction before a message is committed to queue.